awslabs/sagemaker-battlesnake-ai/README.md

 The source code of the project is organized as follows:

 ```
-CloudFormation                    # contains the templates and scripts to automate deployment
+deployment                        # contains the templates and scripts to automate deployment
-BattlesnakeGym                    # OpenAI Gym environment that simulates the Battlesnake game
-Heuristics                        # your custom heuristics
-LambdaGateway                     # code that exposes the Snake API
+	>
+source
-MXNet                             # training environment with the MXNet implementation
+	> MXNet                         # training environment with the MXNet implementation (depreciated - for reference only)
-  > TrainingEnvironment           # contains the Jupyter notebook for model training
-  > InferenceEndpoint             # contains the code for the Snake Endpoint
+	> BattlesnakeGym								# openAI gym to simulate the battlesnake environment
-  > HeuristicDevelopment          # contains the Jupyter notebook for heuristics development
+	> RLlib													# contains the Jupyter notebook for model training and heuristics development
-RLlib
-  > TrainingEnvironment           # contains the Jupyter notebook for model training
+    > training           					# contains source code for training
-  > InferenceEndpoint             # contains the code for the Snake Endpoint
+    > inference             			# contains the code for inference
-  > HeuristicDevelopment          # contains the Jupyter notebook for heuristics development

 ```

 ## License